Aaron Judge Player Props: Yankees vs. Rays

-On Monday, Aaron Judge (.465 on-base percentage in past 10 games, 51 points above season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 7:05 PM ET.
+Aaron Judge and his .512 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the New York Yankees against the Tampa Bay Rays and Zach Eflin on August 1 at 7:05 PM ET.

-He hit a home run while going 3-for-5 in his last game against the Orioles.
+In his most recent game he had a hitless showing (0-for-1) against the Rays.

 Aaron Judge Game Info & Props vs. the Rays